NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 In `add_pseudoregisters`, we'll check that a pseudoregister has the correct type before adding it to the graph.
 When we allocate XMM registers, we'll add only pseudoregisters of Double type to the graph.
-When we allocate general-purpose registers, we'll exclude Double psuedoregisters and include all the other scalar types: Longword, Quadword, and Byte.
+When we allocate general-purpose registers, we'll exclude Double pseudoregisters and include all the other scalar types: Longword, Quadword, and Byte.

-There are a some other details we need to change.
+There are some other details we need to change.
 We'll exclude aliased pseudoregisters from the graph, since they shouldn't be assigned to registers.
 We can reuse the previous chapter's address-taken, rerun it right before converting TACKY to Assembly to check if a variable was aliased in TACKY.
-If so, it will still be in assembly.
+If so, it will still be in the assembly.

-Liveness analysis should relfect the new calling conventions as we can't assume EAX is live when the function exits.
+Liveness analysis should reflect the new calling conventions as we can't assume EAX is live when the function exits.
 Instead, we need to check the backend symbol table to see which registers are used for its return value.
 These registers will all be live at EXIT.